Funded by the UK Government

 Cheshire East Council has ambitions to improve pedestrian and cycle links across Crewe, to encourage an uptake of walking and cycling in the town, and create a sustainable and connected travel network.
 To help achieve these ambitions, several different schemes are being brought forward via a number of sources of funding.

-Between Monday 9 September 2024 and Sunday 20 October 2024, we are inviting feedback on the Valley Brook Corridor Scheme.
-This is an opportunity for us to understand what local people, businesses, and other stakeholders think about the scheme, any concerns they may have, and how we might improve the scheme, and we welcome all feedback on the Valley Brook Corridor Scheme.
+Between Monday 9 September 2024 and Sunday 20 October 2024, we invited feedback on our proposals for the Valley Brook Corridor Scheme.
+This was an opportunity for us to understand what local people, businesses, and other stakeholders thought about the scheme, any concerns they may have, and how we might improve the scheme, and we welcomed feedback on the Valley Brook Corridor Scheme over the 6 week period, receiving over 250 responses via questionnaire and email responses.

-This project will be delivered by Cheshire East Council, in partnership with the Environment Agency and Crewe Town Council, and supported by the Towns Fund.
+This project would be delivered by Cheshire East Council, in partnership with the Environment Agency and Crewe Town Council, and funded by the UK Government's Towns Fund.

 The proposals